jsbien/Zaborowski-index4djview/README.md

 # Zaborowski-index4djview
-The repository contains indexes to Zaborowski's treatise for the djview4poliqarp program.
+The repository contains brachigraphic abbreviation indexes to Zaborowski's treatise for the djview4poliqarp program.

 The indexes refer to the first two editions of *Ortographia seu modus recte scribendi et legendi Polonicum idioma quam utilissimus*,